superdesk/web-publisher/docs/manual/admin_interface/error_log.rst

 Error log
 '''''''''

-As it's name already suggests, this screen is for listing eventual error that are appearing in process of publishing and manipulating articles.
-It is ment to be of informative nature for tech part of the team.
+As the name suggests, this screen is for listing potential errors that appear during the process of publishing and manipulating articles.
+It is meant to be informative for the tech part of the team.

 .. image:: 18.png
    :alt: Error log